777arc/textbook/content/rds.rst

  t = np.arange(N)/sample_rate # time vector
  x = x * np.exp(2j*np.pi*f_o*t) # down shift

 Next we frequency shift down by 57 kHz, using the :math:`e^{j2 \pi f_ot}` trick we learned in the :ref:`sync-chapter` chapter where :code:`f_o` is the frequency shift in Hz and :code:`t` is just a time vector, the fact it starts at 0 isn't important, what matters is that it uses the right sample period (which is inverse of sample rate).
-As an aside, because it's a real signal being fed in, it doesn't actually matter if you use a - or + 57 kHz because the negative frequencies match the positive.
+As an aside, because it's a real signal being fed in, it doesn't actually matter if you use a -57 or +57 kHz because the negative frequencies match the positive, so either way we are going to get our RDS shifted to 0 Hz.

 ********************************
 Filter to Isolate RDS